 - A pinbar at the trend line à a bounce trade

-- A breakout candle through the trend line à a breakout trade (requirement for avoiding a false breakout: a candle close with a close near the low and most of the candle through the candle)
+- A breakout candle through the trend line à a breakout trade (requirement for avoiding a false breakout: a candle close to a close near the low and most of the candle through the candle)

 Traders can use different tools and indicators for each of the two roles.
 The above is just an example but one I use often for my own trading.

 - Confluence zones are actually the best decision spots available because it increases the probability of a trade setup succeeding.
 This happens because more support or resistance is available in that decision area, which makes the decision spot more valuable compared to decision spots with no confluence (see an example of confluence in the screenshot above).

 - Wide open space is the potential movement price can make after reaching the confluence zone upon a break or bounce before hitting another decision spot.
 The more space the better as it allows the trader to have more options regarding exits.